 The new penalty zone rule applies to where the athlete lands their first skill.
 If it is a straight jump mount that lands all in the red - the pass would be terminated.
 However, If a mounter skill (other than a straight jump) lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be taken.
-If a spotter skill lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be taken.
-If a spotter skill lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be taken.
+If a spotter skill lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be terminated.